xminusone/Mod-Button-Bot/README.md

 Commands are issued by being a moderator and making a comment in your subreddit.

-The bot refreshes its internal cache of moderators every hour at :00 , so if you add or remove mods, the bot will automaticlly adjust its behavior accordingly.
+The bot refreshes its internal cache of moderators every hour at :00 , so if you add or remove mods, the bot will automatically adjust its behavior accordingly.

 All functions automatically remove the moderator's command comment.